 News about COVID-19 changes daily, with new updates now and then.
 Lockdown from one country to another.
 At first, we think that this isn’t serious but as it spreads rapidly and death rises every day, it makes everyone worried.

-With this COVID-19 that we experience right now, I do recommend to consume something that alkalizes the body.
+With this COVID-19 that we experience right now, I do recommend consuming something that alkalizes the body.
 One way to do that is by eating fruits and vegetables.

 Since we are still allowed to buy food in the supermarket, I always got a chance to get some fresh fruits that is important for improving the immune system.
 But, remember to wash fruits and vegetables thoroughly with running water.